 In many cases, the objectives and methodology of local and global media can be very different.
 Each region or country has its own style of reporting, values and objectives as far as news is concerned.

 It is important to understand the styles and purpose of each and tackle them accordingly.
 The expected behavior of a spokesperson in Malaysia may be very different from that of one in Germany or Japan.
 Perhaps Tony Hayward should have been briefed about the same as well.

-These are some of the simple tips that you can keep in mind but if you would like a detailed course in media training and crisis communications, we are at your service.
+These are some of the simple tips that you can keep in mind but if you would like more in depth assistance in getting ready for a media interview or assistance with crisis communications, we are at your service.